 How many groups of users are present?

 One thing to consider when choosing a CMS platform is the levels of permissions needed in the CMS.
-Account for the different user roles and their permission levels in managing all or a section of the website content.
+Additionally, account for the different user roles and their permission levels in managing all or a section of the website content.

 Is the CMS platform SEO-friendly?